Reading comprehension: The role of vocabulary

 Reading comprehension and vocabulary are inextricably linked together.
 The ability to decode or identify and pronounce words is self-evidently important, but knowing what the words mean has a major and direct effect on knowing what any specific passage means while skimming a reading material.
 It has been shown that students with a smaller vocabulary than other students comprehend less of what they read.
-It has been suggested that to improve comprehension, improving word groups, complex vocabularies such as homonyms or words that have multiple meanings, and those with figurative meanings like idioms, similes, collocations and metaphors are a good practice.
+It has also been suggested that to improve comprehension, improving word groups, complex vocabularies such as homonyms or words that have multiple meanings, and those with figurative meanings like idioms, similes, collocations and metaphors are a good practice.

-Andrew Biemiller argues that teachers should give out topic-related words and phrases before reading a book to students, teaching includes topic-related word groups, synonyms of words, and their meaning with the context, and he further says to familiarize students with sentence structures in which these words commonly occur.
-Biemiller says this intensive approach gives students opportunities to explore the topic beyond its discourse – freedom of conceptual expansion.
+Andrew Biemiller argues that teachers should give out topic-related words and phrases before reading a book to students.
+Note also that teaching includes topic-related word groups, synonyms of words, and their meaning with the context.
+He further says teachers should familiarize students with sentence structures in which these words commonly occur.
+According to Biemiller, this intensive approach gives students opportunities to explore the topic beyond its discourse – freedom of conceptual expansion.
 However, there is no evidence to suggest the primacy of this approach.
 Incidental morphemic analysis of words – prefixes, suffixes and roots – is also considered to improve understanding of the vocabulary, though they are proved to be an unreliable strategy for improving comprehension and is no longer used to teach students.

+Vocabulary is important as it is what connects a reader to the text, while helping develop background knowledge, their own ideas, communicating, and learning new concepts.
+Vocabulary has been described as "the glue that holds stories, ideas, and content together...making comprehension accessible".
+This greatly reflects the important role that vocabulary plays.
+Especially when studying various pieces of literature, it is important to have this background vocabulary, otherwise readers will become lost rather quickly.
+Because of this, teachers focus a great deal of attention to vocabulary programs and implementing them into their weekly lesson plans.